Recognized as one of Saskatchewan's Top Employers (2019):

 Here are some of the reasons why Saskatoon Police Service was selected as one of Saskatchewan's Top Employers (2019):

 - Along with attending career fairs at local schools, Saskatoon Police Service reaches out to the next generation through a summer employment program for Aboriginal students interested in policing and works with a number of community agencies to connect with youth who are new to Canada

-- Saskatoon Police Service supports its new moms with maternity leave top-up payments (to 95% of salary for 17 weeks) as well as the option to extend their leave into an unpaid leave of absence -- employees with older kids who are pursuing post-secondary studies can also apply for academic scholarships (to $1,000)
+- Saskatoon Police Service supports new mothers with maternity leave top-up payments (to 95% of salary for 17 weeks) and offers the option to extend their leave into an unpaid leave of absence -- employees with older children can apply for post-secondary academic scholarships, to $1,000 per child

 Saskatoon Police Service is a leader in innovation

 At first glance, the paths that led Mitch Yuzdepski and Cy Bray to the Saskatoon Police Service (SPS) appear almost identical.

 Both of them knew as teenagers that they wanted to become police officers.
 Both applied for police jobs when they finished high school, and both were turned down.

 "As a naïve 18-year-old kid growing up in Saskatoon," says Yuzdepski, "I thought, I'm a good person, I have a good character.
 They should hire me.
 But I've discovered since then that it takes more than good character to be a good policeman."

 Yuzdepski went on to complete a bachelor's degree in sociology at the University of Saskatchewan before he landed a job with the SPS in 1987.
 Over the next 31 years, he worked in every department, from detention to the canine unit to homicide, and obtained a business administration certificate from the university as well.